 PODCAST When it opened in 1919, the Hotel Pennsylvania was the largest hotel in the world.
 Over a hundred years later, its fate remains uncertain.
 Is it too big to save?
+(NOTE: Alas the hotel was torn down in 2023.)

 After the Pennsylvania Railroad completed its colossal Pennsylvania Station in 1910, the railroad quickly realized it would need a companion hotel equal to the station’s exquisite grandeur.
 And it would need an uncommonly ambitious hotelier to operate it.